Disposal guide

 State-specific programs

-CA + WA + NJ + others run free statewide programs
+CA, WA, NJ, and others run free statewide programs

 Step-by-step

 1. 1.
 Use a real sharps container.
 FDA-approved red rigid plastic.
-NEVER a soda bottle or coffee can.
+Never a soda bottle or coffee can.

 3. 3.
 Fill to the 3/4 line, then stop.
 Overfilling makes the container hard to close safely.

 5. 5.
 Pick a drop-off channel.
-Pharmacy, mail-back, county HHW, or state-funded program.
+Pharmacy, mail-back, county HHW, or a state-funded program.
 ClearPath shows the closest verified option for your ZIP.

 Frequently asked